 An introduction to the systems development life cycle, analysis of business functions, utilization of project management tools for analysis and systems design, and strategies for systems design and implementation.
 Students participate in team projects, class interaction, and the design and creation of a simulated application.
-Prerequisite/Corequisite: CS 253, CS 315.
+Prerequisite/Corequisite: CS 315, CS 253 or permission of instructor.